sumitya/sumitya.github.io/README.md

 ## Hi There

-*I’m Sumit Yadav, currently working as Sr. Software Engineer at Altran Technologies, Portugal.
-I have an experience in building microservices to ingest, persist TBs of data.
+*I’m Sumit Yadav, currently working as Sr. Software Engineer at EagleView Technologies, Bangalore.
+I have an experience in building backend microservices to ingest, persist TBs of data.
 Worked as a Data Engineer at Amazon with a multi cultural team in Cape Town City.
 Further below is my background.*

 ### Social sites, where I am active